line72/usbmdistros/website/content/products/to_the_dogs-demo.md

 ---
-title: "To The Dogs - Demo"
-date: 2021-06-13T12:22:18
-draft: false
+actualPrice: $7.00
+album: Demo
-artist: "To The Dogs"
+artist: To The Dogs
-album: "Demo"
 categories:
 - Tape
+date: '2021-06-26T15:16:21'
+draft: false
 images:
-    - "/images/covers/to_the_dogs-demo.jpg"
+- /images/covers/to_the_dogs-demo.jpg
-thumbnailImage: "/images/covers/to_the_dogs-demo-thumb.jpg"
-actualPrice: $7.00
 inStock: true
+thumbnailImage: /images/covers/to_the_dogs-demo-thumb.jpg
+title: To The Dogs - Demo
 ---

 ## Tape